qmcurrents/gimic/doc/visualization.rst

 ------------

-The information needed for vector plots is in the file "jvec.{vti,vtu}" and can be visualized using ParaView (https://www.paraview.org/).
+The information needed for vector plots is in the file "jvec.{vti,vtu}" and can be visualised using ParaView (https://www.paraview.org/).

-For the visualization of the current vector field we use two different file formats.  'vti'/ImageData for grids that consist of orthogonal basis vectors in two or three dimensions and evenly spaced grid points, and 'vtu'/UnstructuredGrid for arbitrary sets of points.  vti/vtu files consist of
+For the visualisation of the current vector field we use two different file formats.  'vti'/ImageData for grids that consist of orthogonal basis vectors in two or three dimensions and evenly spaced grid points, and 'vtu'/UnstructuredGrid for arbitrary sets of points.  vti/vtu files consist of